-Hovorka comes to Lindenwood from the University of Sioux Falls, where he served from 2010-2016.
-From 2014-2016, he was Sioux Falls’s Offensive Coordinator.
+Hovorka came to Lindenwood from the University of Sioux Falls, where he served from 2010-2016.
+From 2014-2016, he was Sioux Falls’s offensive coordinator.

-Since taking over as the Offensive Coordinator, Hovorka’s offense has averaged 40.3 points and 489.5 total yards of offense a game.
+While he was offensive coordinator, Hovorka’s offense averaged 40.3 points and 489.5 total yards of offense a game.
 The Cougars averaged 239.3 yards on the ground and 250.1 yards through the air.
-In those three seasons, Sioux Falls has gone 32-5, appeared in the postseason all three years, won the 2016 NSIC Championship, and won its first NCAA Tournament game in 2016.
+In those three seasons, Sioux Falls went 32-5, appeared in the postseason all three years, won the 2016 NSIC Championship, and won its first NCAA Tournament game in 2016.

 In 2016, Sioux Falls ranked third in the nation by rushing for over 300 yards a game.
 The Cougars were 17th in scoring offense and seventh in total offense.
 Three players earned first-team all-NSIC honors, including running back Max Mickey, a Harlon Hill candidate.
 Six other offense players earned second-team all-conference awards, and two were honorable mention picks.